Backblaze/b2-sdk-python/doc/source/api/sync.rst

 * ``compare_version_mode``: When comparing the source and destination files for finding whether to replace them or not, `compare_version_mode` can be passed to specify the mode of comparision.
 For possible values see :class:`b2sdk.v1.CompareVersionMode`.
 Default value is :py:attr:`b2sdk.v1.CompareVersionMode.MODTIME`
-* ``compare_threshold``: It's the minimum size/modification time difference between source and destination files before we assume that it is new and replace.
+* ``compare_threshold``: It's the minimum size (in bytes)/modification time (in seconds) difference between source and destination files before we assume that it is new and replace.
 * ``newer_file_mode``: To identify whether to skip or replace if source is older.
 For possible values see :class:`b2sdk.v1.NewerFileSyncMode`.
 If you don't specify this the sync will raise :class:`b2sdk.v1.exception.DestFileNewer` in case any of the source file is older than destination.
 * ``keep_days_or_delete``: specify policy to keep or delete older files.
 For possible values see :class:`b2sdk.v1.KeepOrDeleteMode`.
 Default is `DO_NOTHING`.
 * ``keep_days``: if `keep_days_or_delete` is :py:attr:`b2sdk.v1.CompareVersionMode.KEEP_BEFORE_DELETE` then this specify for how many days should we keep.